synaptics-synap/doc/manual/02-model_compilation.md

 Another option is to retrain the network to accept the same data format that will be available at runtime.
 This option, while sometimes a good idea, also presents its own problems.
 For example, it might not always be possible or practical to retrain a network, especially if the task has to be repeated for several input sizes and formats.

 To simplify and speed up this task, the SyNAP Toolkit allows you to automatically insert input preprocessing code when a model is converted.
 This code is executed directly in the NPU and in some cases can be an order of magnitude faster than the equivalent operation in the CPU.
-An alternative to adding the preprocessing to the original model is to create a separate "preprocessing model" whose only purpose is to convert the input image to the desired format and size, and then execute the two models in sequence without any additional data copy.
+An alternative to adding the preprocessing to the original model is to create a separate "preprocessing model" whose only purpose is to convert the input image to the desired format and size, and then execute the two models in sequence without any additional data copy, see [Buffer Sharing](/docs/synap/framework_api#buffer-sharing).
 This can be convenient if the original model is large and the input can come in a variety of possible formats.
 Preprocessing models for the most common cases already come preinstalled.

 The available preprocessing options are designed for images and support five kinds of transformations: